rob-nickel/MarchMadnessClosestWins/README.md

 * Uses Google Maps API and Cloud Platform for geolocation data
 * Analyzes proximity between school coordinates and game locations using Python
 * Identifies extreme directional wins (north, south, east, west) using Ruby
+* Allows users to specify a direction when running the Ruby script using input parameters:
+	+ `ruby basketball_distance.rb n` will find the northernmost teams.
+	+ `ruby basketball_distance.rb s` will find the southernmost.
+	+ `ruby basketball_distance.rb e` will find the easternmost.
+	+ `ruby basketball_distance.rb w` will find the westernmost.
+	+ You can also use full directions like 'north', 'south', etc.

 ### Requirements